chrisjackr/PureGym_Project/README.md

  * Past month - sets the start and end dates to the previous 28 days
  * +1 week - sets end date 7 days after end date
  * +1 month - sets end date 28 days after start date

+ * Select All - select all check boxes
+ * Deselect All - unselect all check boxes

  * Update (press enter) - displays the selected range of days